THE PD IS THE DISTANCE BETWEEN THE CENTRES OF YOUR PUPILS

 In the UK the PD won’t necessarily be included in your prescription as it’s considered part of the dispensing service.

 The easier way to find out your PD is to or use an online measuring app or to ask your optician to measure it during your eye-test.
 This is normally done with a small ruler called a "PD stick" or with a pupillometer, a machine calibrated to help achieving a more accurate measurement necessary for bifocal and varifocal prescriptions.
+We also have our own PD Measuring Tool that you can download by clicking the link below.
+Once you have downloaded the guide, you can cut out along the dotted lines and start measuring.

 You can also measure your PD at home with just a mirror and a millimetre ruler, just follow the simple steps below: